-- i.
-Member's weight dated within 1 month of the prior authorization request NOTE: Member's weight must be provided at time of prior authorization request and for any subsequent dose increases.
-Requests for amounts above initially authorized limits will require documentation of an updated member weight for review and authorization.
-AND - ii.
-Urinary glycosaminoglycan (uGAG) AND - iii.
-6 years or older (one of the following): 6-minute walk test (6-MWT) and/or percent predicted forced vital capacity (FVC).
+- 2. Documentation of baseline values for all of the following [DOCUMENTATION REQUIRED]: - i.
+Urinary glycosaminoglycan (uGAG) AND - ii.
+Members 6 years or older (one of the following): 6-minute walk test (6-MWT) and/or percent predicted forced vital capacity (FVC).
 OR

-Younger than 6 years of age (one of the following): spleen volume, liver volume, upper airway obstruction during sleep, cardiac status, growth velocity, FVC, and/or 6-minute walk test [DOCUMENTATION REQUIRED]
+Members younger than 6 years of age (one of the following): spleen volume, liver volume, upper airway obstruction during sleep, cardiac status, growth velocity, FVC, and/or 6-minute walk test